suchipi/yavascript/meta/generated-docs/yavascript.md

 ## yavascript.arch (property)

-The processor architecture we're running on.
+The processor architecture of the currently-running `yavascript` binary.

 ```ts
 arch: "x86_64" | "arm64";